thspreetham98/2D-Harmonic-Osciilator-Numpy-Simulation/README.md

-# 2D-Harmonic-Osciilator-Numpy-Simulation
+# QM-Harmonic-Osciilator-Numpy-Simulation
-Simulate the dynamics of the ground state of 2D Harmonic Oscillator using Split operator Fourier transform quantum dynamics.
+Simulate the dynamics of Harmonic Oscillator using Split operator Fourier transform quantum dynamics for 1D and 2D.